KStateMachine/kstatemachine/docs/index.md

 There is also `choiceDataState()` function available for choosing between `DataState`s.
 You can define `dataTransition` to target such pseudo data state.

+You can use `choiceState` even on initial state branch.
+Note that `choiceState` can not be active, so if the library performs a transition and finds that `choiceState` is going to be activated, it executes its lambda argument and navigates to the resulting state.
+If the resulting state is also a `PseudoState` instance, further redirections might be applied.

 ### History state

 There are two types of history states, shallow and deep.
 Shallow history state is used to represent the most recently